countingpine/optipng/lib/libpng/projects/visualc6/README.txt

 If you change anything in the source files, or select different compiler settings, please change the DLL name to something different than any of the above names.

-Also, make sure that DLLFNAME_POSTFIX and (PRIVATEBUILD or SPECIALBUILD) are defined when compiling the resource file.
-DLLFNAME_POSTFIX contains the trailing letters that come after the version number.
-PRIVATEBUILD and/or SPECIALBUILD store information describing the type of change made in the VERSIONINFO structure.
-Please refer to MSDN for more information on the used macros and the nature of their content.
-For an example on how to define these macros, look at the resource compiler settings for the "Win32 DLL VB" configuration.
+Also, make sure that in your "pngusr.h" you define PNG_USER_PRIVATEBUILD and PNG_USER_DLLFNAME_POSTFIX according to the instructions provided in "pngconf.h".

 All DLLs built by this project use the Microsoft dynamic C runtime library MSVCRT.DLL (MSVCRTD.DLL for debug versions).
 If you distribute any of the